Deloitte Foundation

 Overview

-Founded in 1928, the Deloitte Foundation is a not-for-profit organization that supports education in the United States through initiatives designed to develop future talent and promote excellence in teaching, research, and curriculum innovation.
-The Foundation distributes approximately $25.8 million annually in grants and awards (2023), with 352 awards made to educational institutions and programs.
-The Foundation's strategic focus centers on preparing students—from middle school through doctoral programs—for careers in business, accounting, technology, engineering, and STEM fields, with particular emphasis on supporting racially and ethnically diverse students and young women.
-The Foundation is chaired by Lara Abrash, Chair of Deloitte US, and operates primarily through invitation-only strategic grantmaking, though several signature programs accept direct applications.
+Founded in 1928, the Deloitte Foundation is a not-for-profit organisation that supports education in the United States through initiatives designed to develop future talent and promote excellence in teaching, research, and curriculum innovation.
+The Foundation distributes approximately $25.8 million annually in grants and awards (2023), with 352 awards made to educational institutions and programmes.
+The Foundation's strategic focus centres on preparing students—from middle school through doctoral programmes—for careers in business, accounting, technology, engineering, and STEM fields, with particular emphasis on supporting racially and ethnically diverse students and young women.
+The Foundation is chaired by Lara Abrash, Chair of Deloitte US, and operates primarily through invitation-only strategic grantmaking, though several signature programmes accept direct applications.

 Funding Priorities